oplS17projects/Rack-Man/MOHAMMED_NAYEEM.md

 The call/input-url function then takes ```hsURL``` and then opens it within a browser so the player can view it.

-I was very happy that I got to do this because it gave me the opportunity to not only learn a bit about another langugage but also being able to learn about the things needed to set up things server sided.
+I was very happy that I got to do this because it gave me the opportunity to not only learn a bit about another language but also being able to learn about the things needed to set up things server sided.

 ## 4. Foldl
 When we first started working on the maze, we couldn't come up with a solution on how to get the maze working.
-We knew we'd have the map out the entire maze (very big pain in the butt) but we didn't know what approach we would take in order to complete it.
-At first Kevin recommended we use recurion like all of the other functions he created in order to make it work.
+We knew we'd have the map out the entire maze (very big pain in the butt) but we didn't know what approach we would take to complete it.
+At first Kevin recommended we use recursion like all the other functions he created to make it work.
 We looked around and I came up with the idea to use foldl.
-We'd essentionally create a lists of all of the walls in each direction and then use fold to determine if it's within the list.
+We'd essentially create some lists of all the walls in each direction and then use fold to determine if it's within the list.
 ```
 ((equal? lst R-DIR-WALLS) ;#f)
            (foldl (lambda (wall res) (cond ((equal? res #t) #t) ;; if the last result was #t then return #t again